Shadow of the Vampire

+A co-production between BBC Films and Nicolas Cage's Saturn Films, Shadow of the Vampire was shot in Luxembourg.
+The film received positive reviews from critics and received nominations at the 73rd Academy Awards for Best Makeup and Best Supporting Actor for Dafoe's performance.

 Plot

-In 1921, German director F. W. Murnau is shooting Nosferatu, an unauthorized version of Bram Stoker's novel Dracula.
+In 1921, German director F. W. Murnau is shooting Nosferatu, an unauthorized adaptation of Bram Stoker's novel Dracula.
 Murnau keeps his team in the dark about their schedule and the actor playing the vampire Count Orlok.
 It is left to the film's other main actor, Gustav von Wangenheim, to explain that the lead is an obscure German theater performer named Max Schreck, who is a character actor.
 To involve himself fully in his role, Schreck will only appear amongst the cast and crew in makeup, will only be filmed at night, and will never break character.

-After filming scenes in a studio with leading actress Greta Schröder, who is displeased about leaving Berlin, Murnau takes his cast and crew to a remote inn in Czechoslovakia to film on-location.
+After filming scenes in a studio with leading actress Greta Schröder, Murnau takes his cast and crew to a remote inn in Czechoslovakia to film.
 The landlady becomes distressed at Murnau removing crucifixes around the inn, and the cameraman, Wolfgang Muller, falls into a strange, hypnotic state.
 Gustav discovers a bottle of blood amongst the team's food supplies, and someone delivers a caged ferret in the night to a not yet fully revealed Schreck.

-One night, Murnau rushes his team up to a nearby, old Slovak castle for the first scene with the vampire.
+One night, Murnau rushes his team to a nearby ancient Slovak castle for the first scene featuring Count Orlok.
 Schreck appears for the first time, and his appearance and behavior impress and disturb them.
 The film's producer, Albin Grau, is confused when Murnau tells him that he originally found Schreck in the castle.
 Soon after the completion of the scene, Wolfgang is found collapsed in the tunnel into which Schreck had receded.

-Whilst filming a dinner scene between Gustav and Orlok, Gustav accidentally cuts his finger.
+While filming a dinner scene, Gustav accidentally cuts his finger.
 Schreck reacts wildly and tries drinking from Gustav's wound.
-The lights fail and when they return, Schreck is at Wolfgang's neck.
-Albin orders filming ended for the night, and the crew rushes from the castle, leaving Schreck behind.
+Grau orders filming ended for the night, and the crew rushes from the castle, leaving Schreck behind.
 Alone, Schreck examines the camera equipment, fascinated by footage of a sunrise.
-With Wolfgang near death, Murnau is forced to bring in another cinematographer, Fritz Arno Wagner, after chastising Schreck in private for attacking his crew members and threatening him with harm if he does not control himself in Murnau's absence—a threat that Schreck challenges due to his immortality.
+With Wolfgang near death, Murnau brings in another cameraman, Fritz Arno Wagner.
+Murnau threatens Schreck if he does not control himself in Murnau's absence—a threat that Schreck challenges due to his immortality.